Lady (Hear Me Tonight)

-"Lady (Hear Me Tonight)" is a song by French house duo Modjo, written and performed by vocalist Yann Destagnol and producer Romain Tranchart.
+"Lady (Hear Me Tonight)" is a song by the French house duo Modjo.
 It was released on 19 June 2000 as the lead single from their only album, Modjo (2001).
-The song contains a sample of Chic's "Soup for One" (1982).
-"Lady (Hear Me Tonight)" became a major worldwide success, topping at least 10 music charts, including the national charts of Ireland, Italy, Spain, Switzerland, and the United Kingdom.
-It also topped the US Billboard Hot Dance Club Play chart in January 2001.
-In 2025, Billboard magazine ranked it among "The 100 Best Dance Songs of All Time".
+The song contains a sample of Chic's "Soup for One" (1982), so Bernard Edwards and Nile Rodgers were given songwriting credits.

+"Lady (Hear Me Tonight)" became a major worldwide success, topping at least 10 music charts, including the national charts of Ireland, Italy, Spain, Switzerland, and the UK.
+It also topped the US Billboard Dance Club Play chart in January 2001.
+In 2025, Billboard named it one of the greatest dance songs.

 Background

 Romain Tranchart and Yann Destagnol, the members of Modjo, were attendees of the American School of Modern Music in Paris, France when they signed a record deal with UMG.
 Until signing the deal, they had not agreed on their band name, and "Lady" was only the "third or fourth" song they had written.